SorcerXGojo/Projects/README.md

 ---

 ## 🚀 Let's Code and Have Fun! 🔥
-If you love coding and want to build awesome games, **star ⭐ this repo** and stay tuned for updates! 🎮💡
+If you love coding and want to build awesome projects, **star ⭐ this repo** and stay tuned for updates! 🎮💡

 ---